paulmillr/paulmillr.github.io/noble.md

 ### Audits

-At this point (aug 2024), various parts of noble had 5 audits.
+At this point (Oct 2024), various parts of noble had 6 audits.
 I'm looking for:

 1. Auditors, with good knowledge of cryptography and/or JS
     - Paid: whenever there is enough funding